 Directed energy deposition (DED) is a type of metal-based AM, characterized by a blown powder feedstock and a laser heat source.
 A sequentially-coupled thermomechanical model simulating the DED process has been constructed in Abaqus and has been calibrated using dual-wave pyrometer thermal image datasets along with temperature- and strain rate-dependent mechanical data.
 The purpose of this work is to understand the relationship between a component's temperature history and its resultant distortion and residual stresses.

-Mechanical Characterization of Functionally Graded Celluar Structures
+Mechanical Characterization of Functionally Graded Cellular Structures

 Using a combined experimental and numerical approach to characterize the mechanical response and deformation mechanism of cellular structures designed with a graded relative density

-Primary Student Researcher: Brad Sampson
+Primary Student Researcher:

 Hover image to expand